Lesson 11: File Input and Output

 The following lines of code will create and then remove a directory from the current working directory.

-RMDIR "MyFolder"
+RMDIR "MyFolder" ' delete folder

-PRINT "Folder has been deleted."
+PRINT "The folder has been deleted." ' inform user

 RMDIR is basically QB64's version of the Windows command line's RD command and Linux's command line's RMDIR command.

-Note: A deleted directory will not get placed into the Windows Recycle Bin.
+Note: A deleted directory will not get placed into the Windows Recycle Bin. <<-- READ THIS 3 TIMES!

 Directory Structure: The _DIREXISTS Statement